tednaleid/understanding-git/src/index.md

 we'll talk more about <code>reset</code> in a bit

 !SLIDE
-# remote branches
+# remote branch
-&#8220;remote&#8221; branches are just pointers in your local repo
+a &#8220;remote&#8221; branch is just a commit pointer in your local repo

 ```
-                              origin/master
+                                 master
                                     ↓
                     A---B---C---D---E
                             ↑
-                          master
+                      origin/master
 ```

-for most commands, there's nothing remote about them...they're just moved on a <code>fetch</code> or <code>pull</code>
+it's updated whenever you do a `fetch` or `pull`, otherwise nothing remote about them

 !SLIDE
-# branches
+# branch

-just text files in the `.git` directory
+text files in the `.git` directory

 ```
 % ls -1 .git/refs/heads/**/*